josejuarezjunior/josejuarezjunior/README.md

 I'm Jose Juarez!

 ### About me
-I'm a development student Associate Degree in Analysis and Systems Development.
+I'm a System Analyst and Associate Degree in Analysis and Systems Development.
 <br />
 ### I'm learnig/using languages and tools below: